 The first person to drive to Cape Tribulation was Marion Swenson in an old, ex army, Bren gun carrier.
 She drove along Coconut Beach, across Myall Creek mouth (at low tide) and up into Mason’s property via the existing track to the wharf in Myall Creek.
 Later, the last section of road was completed, eliminating the need to drive on the beach.

 Equatorial climate - Cape Tribulation valley resembles a giant amphitheatre, with a semicircle of hills dominated by Mt Sorrow (850m) and Mt Hemmant (1000m).
 The southeastern rain, trapped by this valley, results in a tropical climate with high temperatures, humidity and rainfall - ideal for growing rare tropical fruit.
-Two farms at Cape Tribulation grow fruit normally found only in equatorial areas.
-There are opportunities to sample this fruit at a number of businesses in the area.
+Two farms at Cape Tribulation grow fruit normally found only in equatorial areas - tropical fruit tasting is at Cape Trib Farm.

 Pioneers - The Mason family were the first white people to settle in the valley having previously had an unsuccessful farming venture at Cow Bay.
 They arrived in 1932 and tried many things, including farming fruit and vegetables, timber cutting and cattle.
 For many years Hayles’ boat was the only real transport in and out of the area, passing Cape Tribulation on the way to Cooktown, and then returning, later in the week, on the way back to Cairns.
 All produce was shipped out by boat: Masons had their own boats during the timber cutting era.